simhu/cubical/README.md

 The syntax allows Landin's offside rule similar to Haskell.

-The basic (untyped) language has a direct simple denotational semantics Type theory works with the total part of this language (it is possible to define totality at the denotational semantics level).
+The basic (untyped) language has a direct simple denotational semantics.
+Type theory works with the total part of this language (it is possible to define totality at the denotational semantics level).
 Our evaluator works in a nominal version of this semantics.
-The type-checker assumes that we work in this total part, in particular, there is no termination check.
+The type-checker assumes that we work in this total part, however, there is no termination check.